 "Nabe" is Japanese for hotpot, so kimchi nabe simply refers to a hotpot dish made with kimchi, a popular Korean ingredient loved by many Japanese people.

 Most Japanese homes make kimchi nabe using store-bought kimchi nabe stock.
-However, in this recipe, I'll be taking inspiration from my buta kimchi and motsu nabe recipes (which you should definitely check out by the way!) to make kimchi nabe from scratch.
+However, in this recipe, I’ll be taking inspiration from my buta kimchi and motsu nabe recipes to make kimchi nabe from scratch.

 - Pork belly block - Usually, thin slices of pork belly are used, but I prefer to use pork with more texture, so I cut a block of pork belly into slightly thicker slices.